featured image

 output_filenames=output_filenames)

-current_app instead of app.
-Inside a request handler, current_app is a proxy that points to whatever Flask app is currently handling the request.
-This is how Blueprint routes access the app’s configuration and attached objects (like current_app.whisper_model) without importing the app instance directly.
+Inside route handlers, current_app is a proxy that points to whatever Flask app is currently handling the request.
+This is how Blueprint routes access the app’s configuration and attached objects (like current_app.whisper_model) without importing the app instance directly. current_app is a Werkzeug LocalProxy backed by a context-local stack — when Flask receives a request, it pushes an application context onto a thread-local stack, and current_app always resolves to the top of that stack.

-Layer 4 — The Python Package Structure
+The Python Package Structure

 src/